wavepack3t/fxa/packages/fxa-content-server/docs/query-params.md

 * `amo`

 ### `prompt`
 Specifies whether the content server prompts for permissions consent.
-Only applicable for `trusted` reliers.
+Only applicable for `trusted` relying parties.
-Untrusted reliers always show the prompt.
+Untrusted relying parties always show the prompt.

 #### Options
 * `consent` - Show the permissions prompt if any additional permissions are required.
+Only applicable for `trusted` relying parties.
+  Untrusted relying parties always show the prompt.
+* `none` - Require no user interaction if the user is signed in.
+  Only applicable for `trusted` relying parties that are not requesting keys.
+An error is thrown for all others.

 #### When to specify
 When authenticating a user for OAuth.
-Only applicable for `trusted` reliers.
-Untrusted reliers always show the prompt.

 * /oauth/signin
 * /oauth/signup